Ahmed-Khalil-96/schedueling-notifications/README.md

 - **Dynamic Scheduling**: Notifications can be set to repeat based on user preferences, with custom intervals available.
 - **End Date Tracking**: Notifications will automatically stop sending after the specified end date.
 - **Error Handling**: Robust error handling ensures that any failed notifications are logged and can be retried if necessary.
+- **Job Queuing**: Uses **BullMQ** to manage and process notification jobs efficiently, ensuring reliability in sending notifications.
+- **Data Persistence**: Utilizes **Redis** to store job and notification statuses, providing a fast, in-memory data structure store.
+- **Admin Dashboard**: Features a user-friendly interface for managing notifications, viewing logs, and tracking the status of sent notifications.

 ## 🛠️ Technology Stack

 - **Backend**: Node.js, Express.js
 - **Database**: MongoDB for storing notification schedules and status
+- **Job Queue**: BullMQ for processing notification jobs
+- **Caching**: Redis for managing job statuses and performance
 - **Scheduling**: Node-Cron and Moment.js to handle time-based scheduling and conversions
 - **Notifications**: Firebase Cloud Messaging (FCM) for sending push notifications to clients